geospaitial-lab/aviary/docs/how_to_guides/cli/how_to_run_the_segmentation_pipeline.md

 This configuration will download the weights of the model sparrow.

-#### Notes
+???+ note "Notes"

     - The buffer size must match the buffer size of the data fetcher
     - The buffer is removed from the predictions after the inference

 Have a look at the [API reference](../../api_reference/inference/model.md#aviary.inference.SegmentationModelConfig) for more details on the configuration options.